-Welcome to the Wellcome Trust 4-year PhD Programme in Infection and Immunity.
+Welcome to the Wellcome Trust 4-year PhD Programme in Infection, Immunity and Inflammation.
 The philosophy guiding our PhD Programme is that solutions to the complex problems of infectious diseases and the immune system will come from a rigorous training across a broad range of scientific disciplines.
 In the first year you will undertake three 10-week laboratory rotations and participate in a series of taught seminars and workshops within the areas of infection and immunobiology.
 You will be encouraged to try rotations in subject areas you may have little experience in - these may be influenced by the many different seminars and workshops on current research in infection and immunobiology that take place in Cambridge throughout the year.
 The research interest of our faculty range from basic microbial molecular biology and fundamental immunology including cell, molecular and structural biology through to microbial pathogenesis and computational biology.
 This diverse community encompasses laboratories within the Cambridge Institute for Medical Research, (CIMR), the Departments of Pathology, Virology and Medicine as well as the Vet School in Cambridge.
 We aim to generate the intellectual excitement and passion that forms the essence of a stimulating training environment.

 Please do take the time to explore our web pages and the opportunities offered by the broad range of faculty.
 We hope that you will seriously consider applying to our Programme and contact our Programme Administrator Claudia Allmendinger if you have any further questions: firstname.lastname@example.org